amar-beg/Kubernetes-Exercises/Deploying an Nginx Pod/excersise.md

 This exercise demonstrates a typical workflow for deploying a simple pod using Kubernetes.
 It encompasses various essential commands and provides hands-on experience in managing Kubernetes resources.

 ---

-Feel free to customize this README to fit your project and presentation style.